-The use of plant proteins from wheat, peas or potatoes for clarification of fruit juices is not listed in Part A2 of Annex V of Commission Implementing Regulation (EU)

-2021/1165, which in particular lists the processing aids and other products which may be used for processing of ingredients of agricultural origin from organic production.
+The use of plant proteins from wheat, peas or potatoes for clarification of fruit juices is not listed in Part A2 of Annex V of Commission Implementing Regulation (EU) 2021/1165, which in particular lists the processing aids and other products which may be used for processing of ingredients of agricultural origin from organic production.

 Therefore, the use of plant proteins from wheat, peas or potatoes for clarification of fruit juices in organic production must be examined to see if it is in line with the objectives and principles of organic production.
 For this purpose, a request must be sent by a Member State; this request is then evaluated by the Expert Group for Technical Advice on Organic Production (EGTOP).
-Should EGTOP provide a positive advice on the use of the use of plant proteins from wheat, peas or potatoes for the clarification of fruit juices, the Commission can propose to the Committee on organic production (EU) 2021/1165.
+Should EGTOP provide a positive advice on the use of the use of plant proteins from wheat, peas or potatoes for the clarification of fruit juices, the Commission can propose to the Committee on organic production to add this in Part A2 of Annex V of Commission Implementing Regulation (EU) 2021/1165.

-23) Which food additive can be used in organic fresh fruit and vegetables?
+6) Which food additive can be used in organic fresh fruit and vegetables?